elezar/oakkeeper/README.md

 1. The default branch is protected
 2. Enforcement level is set to `everyone` (includes admins)
 3. [Zappr](https://github.com/zalando/zappr) is a required status check
+4. Zappr checks of your choice are enabled

 ## Installation